|Other names||Society of Jesus, The Company of Jesus, The Company|

 |Current Leader||Adolfo Nicolás|

-The Society of Jesus (abbreviated as S.J.), also known as the "Jesuits", is a male Christian religious Order of the Catholic Church founded on August 15, 1534 and first recognized by Papal Bull Regimini militantis ecclesiae on September 27, 1540.
-Restrictions on the Order were not removed until March 14th 1543 through Papal Bull Injunctum nobis.
+The Society of Jesus (abbreviated as S.J.), also known as the "Jesuits", is presently a male dominated Mystical-Evangelical religious Order of the Catholic Church (Universal Ecclesia) founded on August 15, 1534 (feast day for Lucifer since 70 CE) as a military order; and first recognized by Papal Bull Regimini militantis ecclesiae on September 27, 1540.
+Restrictions on the Order were not removed until March 14th 1543 (oldest feast day for Lucifer and Mithra) through Papal Bull Injunctum nobis.

 The Jesuits were founded initially as The Company of Jesus on "Assumption Day" August 15, 1534, also being the traditional feast day for Lucifer since 70CE, in a secret ceremony in the crypt of the Chapel of St. Denis by Ignatius of Loyola (born Íñigo López de Loyola) and Francisco Xavier, Alfonso Salmeron, Diego Laínez, and Nicolás Bobadilla all from Spain, Peter Faber from Savoy in France, and Simão Rodrigues from Portugal.

-The formation was approved by Francis Borja, of the infamous "Borja" also known as Borgia/Borga, Duke of Grandia, grandson of Pope Alexander VI and the patron of Ignatius of Loyola.
+The formation was supported by Venetian Doge Andrea Gritti and Alessandro Farnese as Pope Paul III, including Francis Borja, of the infamous "Borja" also known as Borgia/Borga, Duke of Grandia, grandson of Pope Alexander VI and the patron of Ignatius of Loyola.
 Francis Borja was the principle financier and architect in the formalization of the Jesuits into the first dedicated military order of monks of the Catholic Church.
 He was also responsible for securing the Papal Bull Regimini militantis (September 27, 1540) from Borja family friend Alessandro Farnese Pope Paul III which first gave the Jesuits official status as an order.

 Ignatius of Loyola first came to the attention of the young Duke of Grandia by 1529 after Ignatius was again arrested by the Inquisition for practicing extreme religious devotion.
 Borja saw potential in the extreme military based devotion being preached by Ignatius of Loyola and his desire to establish an order of military monks.
 It was the young Borja who saved the life of Ignatius from the Inquisition.